Toe-Tet/myanmarnrc/README.md

 # Myanmar NRC
-This package is for the developer who difficult to find Myanmar NRC data.
+This package is for developers who difficult to find Myanmar NRC data.
 It is including to filter related townships with related regions.

 Other functions related with NRC are also included.